 - Intro to Cost Basis

 - How to Calculate Cost Basis

 When we talk investments (stocks, ETFs, mutual funds, etc.), the basis is the cost at the time of purchase plus any transaction costs or commissions.
 There are exceptions like gifts and inheritance, which we’ll cover later.

 When you buy 1,000 shares of Ford at $14 and your broker charges you a $10 commission, your cost basis is $14,010 for those shares.
 That transaction is given a unique tax lot ID so you and the IRS can track those shares separately from other Ford stock you might buy later.

 The process is the same for mutual funds, ETFs, and reinvested dividends.

 Anytime you sell shares for a profit, it’s known as a capital gain.
 The IRS has two classifications of capital gains:

-- Short Term Capital Gain – realized gain from assets sold inside of one year of the purchase date
+- Short Term Capital Gain – realized gain from assets sold within one year of the purchase date

-- Long Term Capital Gain – realized gain from assets sold one year or beyond the purchase date
+- Long Term Capital Gain – realized gain from assets sold at least one year and one day after the purchase date

 This is important.
 The tax rate for each capital gain is different and there are rules on how each gain is offset by a capital loss.